- Photos and short biography at bottom of page

-May Lyon is a composer, arranger, music educator and mezzo-soprano based in Melbourne.
+May Lyon is a composer and music educator based in Melbourne.
 Lyon's music explores a range of themes, from deep human emotions to mathematical concepts, as well as the lighter side of life.
 Stylistically eclectic, Lyon's compositions move from dramatic and intense, to quirky.
-Emotion, precision, duality and rhythm are all strong recurring elements.
+Narrative, precision, duality and rhythm are all strong recurring elements.

-Lyon is currently studying her Master of Music as a recipient of the Fay Marles Scholarship at the University of Melbourne under the guidance of Dr Katy Abbott Kvasnica and Dr Elliott Gyger.
-Currently Lyon is working on a chamber opera Pieces of Margery, in conjunction with Melbourne based opera company More Than Opera, to be premiered in late 2019.
+Lyon is currently studying a Doctor of Musical Arts at the University of Sydney as part of the 2020-21 Composing Women Program, under the supervision of Liza Lim and Matthew Hindson.
+Upcoming collaborations as part of this course are with the Sydney Dance Company, Tasmanian Symphony Orchestra, and Sydney Philharmonia Choirs.
+In 2019 Lyon completed a Master of Music (Composition) as a recipient of the Fay Marles Scholarship at the University of Melbourne under the guidance of Dr Katy Abbott Kvasnica and Dr Elliott Gyger.
 Lyon started formal music study in 2008, at the age of 28, majoring in Composition from 2009.

 Performances and collaborations have included Ensemble Goldentree, Zelman Symphony Orchestra, Rubiks Collective, Syzygy Ensemble, E21, Melbourne Women’s Choir, flautist Robin Meiksins (Chicago) multi-arts organisation Forest Collective and vocal group Icon Trio.
 In January 2018 Lyon was a participant in the Prime Composition workshop with composer Adrian Sutton, resulting in a short work, I love maths.
 I also like outerspace, that was performed during intervals at Melbourne performances of The Curious Incident of the Dog in the Night-Time.
-Lyon’s music was featured on ABC Classic’s New Waves in 2017, several times on 3MBS, including Live at the Wireless, and several times on the Making Waves podcast, including an hour length interview for Making Conversations in 2017.
-In October 2014 Lyon’s first orchestral work, Orchestral Equations, was work-shopped and recorded by the Melbourne Symphony Orchestra, conducted by Ben Northey.
+Lyon’s music was featured on ABC Classic’s New Waves in 2017, several times on 3MBS, including Live at the Wireless, and continues to be included on various Making Waves podcasts, including an hour length interview for Making Conversations in 2017.

 Importance of Music